 Giving your approval to a resource consent

-When considering a resource consent application, we consider the effects of a proposal on the surrounding environment and any effects on people.
+When considering a resource consent application, we consider the effects of a proposal on the surrounding environment and people.

 If you are likely to be affected by a proposed activity you may be approached by the consent applicant, or someone acting on their behalf, to ask for your written approval of their proposed activity.